stellar/slingshot/spec.md

     --------------------------------------
     1 multiplier, 3 constraints

-When computing the proof the assignments of all input and output values are assumed to be known.
+When computing the proof, the assignments of all input and output values are assumed to be known.

 ### K-mix